 What to do with this activity?

-Action rhymes where you add movement to your words and get your child to join in are great.
-You will find "Row, Row, Row your boat " on this website under 0-2 Talk and "I'm a little teapot" under 0-2 Play.
+Action rhymes, where you add movement to the words and get your child to join in, are great.
 Praise your child when they say the words.

 The cow jumped over the moon.

 The little dog laughed to see such fun,

 And the dish ran away with the spoon.

 Hickery, dickery, dock, the mouse ran up the clock.